-Faculty of Sciences, Jain University organizes a Session on GST
+Faculty of Sciences, Jain (Deemed-to-be University) organizes a Session on GST

 11 July 2017